Cache

 Types of Cache

-More About Browser.
+- Browser.
 This type of cache is stored on the user’s device and is specific to the web browser they are using.
-When a user visits a website, certain elements like images, CSSCSSCascading Style Sheets is a coding language that determines the appearance and layout of a website.
+When a user visits a website, certain elements like images, CSS files, and JavaScript files are stored locally, allowing subsequent visits to load these elements from the cache instead of downloading them again.
+Browser cache plays a crucial role in speeding up website loading times, especially for returning visitors.

-More About Database queries, or other computationally expensive processes.
+- Server.
+It is implemented on the server-side, where the website is hosted.
+It works by storing pre-generated HTML pages, database queries, or other computationally expensive processes.
 When a request is made for a particular webpage, the server retrieves the pre-generated content from its cache, eliminating the need to rebuild it from scratch.
 Server type is particularly useful for dynamic websites with frequently changing content.

 Benefits